Doctorate Programs

 TCU is a founding member of the Texas Space Grant Consortium, which has a program of Graduate Fellowships for which qualified applicants to the Ph.D. program can apply.
 TCU is also a member of Oak Ridge Associated Universities, and opportunities exist for research at Oak Ridge and affiliated national laboratories.

 The TCU Physics & Astronomy department will not consider General GRE nor Physics GRE scores as part of our admissions process.
-There is no application fee of US citizens and permanent residents.
+There is no application fee for US citizens and permanent residents.
 For international students the fee is $60, but interested students may contact the Graduate Director, Dr. Peter Frinchaboy (p.frinchaboy@tcu.edu) to apply for a limited number of fee waivers.
+Please include a copy of your CV if you are seeking a fee waiver.

 The TCU Physics & Astronomy Department conducts pre-admissions interviews.
 You will be notified if selected for an interview.
 Questions will focus on your research, preparation for graduate school, and interest in attending TCU.
 Please note that not all admitted applicants will be interviewed prior to acceptance, and that an interview does not guarantee admissions.